-The ski lift directory is by far the most popular thing I've ever written (around 280,000 views last time I looked).
-It's more of a list than a proper article but I was provoked to make a start on it by information in books and websites that I knew to be inaccurate and I thought someone should set the record straight.
-I had worked as a corporate researcher and reference librarian before the internet made my profession largely obsolete early this century, so I had the skills and the disposition required to do that sort of thing.
+The ski lift directory is by far the most popular thing I've ever written (over 280,000 views last time I looked).
+It's more of a list than a properly written article, but I was provoked to make a start on it by reading things in articles, books and websites that I knew to be inaccurate and I thought someone should set the record straight.
+I had worked as a corporate researcher, fact checker and reference librarian before the internet made my profession largely obsolete early this century, so I had the skills and the disposition required to do that sort of thing.

-Finally I wrote a few of the walk guides during the time I was walks secretary and later president of a large walking club.
-Many of the best hikes in Victoria were not described in published books, so I wrote descriptions of them to assist people leading club walks to places I knew fairly well.
-The notes were well received and circulated beyond the club, so while I haven't been involved with the club for many years, I've continued to write descriptions of good walks that are not in guidebooks.
+I’d also written a number of the walk guides during the time I was walks secretary and later president of a large hiking club.
+Many of the best walks in Victoria were not described in published books, so I wrote descriptions of them to assist people leading club walks to places I knew fairly well.
+The notes were well received and circulated beyond the club, so while I haven't been involved with the club for over a decade, I've continued to write descriptions of good walks that are not in guidebooks.

-There's a fair bit of ski history on this site, but I started out writing short histories of mountain huts in Victoria and Tasmania for groups like the Kosciusko Huts Association.
+There's a fair bit of ski history on this site, but I started out writing a couple of dozen short histories of mountain huts in Victoria and Tasmania for groups like the Kosciusko Huts Association.
 I have a fairly strong knowledge of most areas of mountain history and started to look for other subjects to write about.
 However areas like timber mills and tramlines, mining and mountain cattlemen had been covered extensively by other authors, so I ended up writing longer articles on ski history as it was an area of mountain history that had been largely neglected.
-But once I've finished a few more ski history articles I'm working on, I will resume work on mountain hut histories and hopefully upload a history of hydro electricity in Victoria as well as articles on subjects beyond the mountains.
+But once I've finished a few more ski history articles I'm working on, I will resume work on more detailed mountain hut histories and hopefully upload a history of hydro electricity in Victoria as well as articles on subjects beyond the mountains.

 Thoughts on writing local or specialised histories

-I've written histories on a number of subjects, but after the Donna Buang article won a commendation in the 2015 Victorian Community History Awards and was cited as worth reading in several publications, a few people asked what I thought was required to write a good history article or book.
+I've written histories on a number of subjects, but after the Donna Buang article won a prize in the 2015 Victorian Community History Awards and was cited as worth reading in several publications, a few people asked what I thought was required to write a good history article or book.
 There are books on writing history by professional writers and academic historians and reading them is quite useful; if you’re planning to write any history you should definitely read them.
 But much of what they say doesn't apply to people without a academic or professional writing background who are trying to produce small histories with no thought of making money from them.
 So here are my thoughts.

 Interviewing or even just chatting to old timers who may remember the time and place you are writing about is also important.
 It helps you to see things from the perspective of people who were around closer to the time period you are covering, Adding quotes from them breaks up the narrative you are writing by injecting a perspective from someone who actually experienced what you are writing about.

 The preoccupation of history academics with primary or original material is well justified.
 Not only does it make a writer go back to the sources of the time and freshly evaluate the material, but it also avoids misrepresentation of facts.
 One example in my experience is that the Victoria Falls hydro electric generator near Omeo was widely reported to be the first use of hydro electricity in the state.
 When I started researching the hydro generation industry I found that Victoria Falls had been preceded by at least five other hydro installations.
 However lazy writers had simply rephrased what they read in earlier books and articles without bothering to check the facts, resulting in the error being spread ever more widely.
-So do make the effort to check things, not only will you avoid semi-plagiarism, but you may avoid mistakes and the material you write will be more accurate.
+So you should make the effort to check things from the original sources, not only will you avoid semi-plagiarism, but you may avoid mistakes and the material you write will be more accurate.

 When you have done all this, you should have a real appreciation of your area and the people who once lived there.
-You should try to have an understanding for what concerned them and what motivated them.
+You should try to have an understanding of what concerned them and what motivated them.
 As much as you can, try and view the world of their time through their eyes.
-It's likely that only a little of this will directly find its way into your article or book, but having this knowledge will improve what you write as you will have a real feel for the protagonists mindset.
+It's likely that only a little of this will directly find its way into your article or book, but having this knowledge will improve what you write as you will have a real feel for the mindset of the protagonists.

 Above all, try to not view historic people and places from the perspective of modern thought and politics.
-Suspend any political agendas you might have for a while.
+Suspend any social or political agendas you might have for a while.
 Instead try and look at things the way people of the time would have.
 The most preposterous (and boring) history book I've read was by a university lecturer writing on the Eureka Stockade from a 20th century Marxist perspective.
 Another dreadful history book was by an academic writing on an American subject from a Libertarian perspective.
 Books like these that push particular ideological agendas might possibly appeal to the small and inward looking bubble of academia and sympathetic political 'fellow travelers', but bringing the 'History Wars' to smaller local subjects almost always alienates the general reader.
 If you must, adopt a stance on an issue, perhaps the 'post revisionist' approach is best, where the thoughts of all protagonists are discussed and while it may be clear that the author leans towards one side of the debate, no firm judgements are made.
 This approach is less likely to alienate a general readership than strident advocacy of one side in a largely forgotten historical debate and if you're writing a specialist history with limited potential readership, you want your work to be appealing to as many of them as possible.

 Finally, footnote everything.
 Unless you are writing a university essay, thesis or 'peer reviewed' paper, it's unlikely that the footnotes will be in the final version, but they serve as a valuable reminder of where you found a particular snippet of information.
 This is initially useful as the simple task of footnoting impresses those sources in your memory, but also because later on, you will probably come across information or an opinion that conflicts with a source that you may have considered rock solid.
-Being easily able to refer to all the sources enables you to weigh them up and write a balanced summary of the issues.
-But try not to be overly partisan towards one viewpoint on a contentious subject and at least mention that others at the time thought differently and it was not a clear cut issue.
+Being able to easily refer to all the sources enables you to weigh them up and write a balanced summary of the issues.
+But try not to be overly partisan towards one viewpoint on a contentious subject and at least mention that others at the time thought differently as there were very few clear cut issues.

 When you have a decent draft of your book or article, get someone with historical knowledge and who knows at least a little about your subject to proof read it.
 Tell them to be harsh.
 Encourage them to challenge assertions you have made, look for factual errors and generally get stuck into what you have written.
-Remember that people who are overly 'nice' will only tell you what they think you want to hear, not what you should hear to improve your book or article.
+Remember that people who are overly 'nice' will only tell you what they think you want to hear, not what you really should hear to improve your book or article.
 So the sort of people who are willing to be rather honest and blunt are usually more useful proof readers than those who are always trying to be nice or pleasant.
-A good proof reader or historical advisor may also be able to find relevant subjects or issues you have overlooked.
+A good proof reader or informal historical advisor may also be able to find relevant subjects or issues you have overlooked.
 If they do the job properly, some of what they say will make you wince, but it will make you analyse things you may not have considered before.
 I usually follow most of a proof readers suggestions (often reluctantly), but I do stick to my original thoughts in a few instances.

-Then, unless you can afford to employ a proper editor or you know one who owes you a favour, get an acquaintance with 'grammar nazi' tendencies to read over your final draft.
-Have them look for awkward phrasing, difficult paragraphs and the dreaded errant apostrophes.
+Then, unless you can afford to employ a proper editor (or you know one who owes you a favour), get an acquaintance with 'grammar nazi' tendencies to read over your final draft.
+Ask them to look for awkward phrasing, difficult paragraphs and the dreaded errant apostrophes.
 No matter how good a writer you are, a good amateur editor who has not been involved in writing the article will suggest changes that will vastly improve the final product.